eficode-academy/helm-katas/external-charts.md

 Now that we have declared the bitnami mysql chart as a dependency, we can pull the chart down so that we can install it as part of our release:

-- Use the `helm dependency update` command to install the `bitnami/mysql` chart locally.
+- Use the `helm dependency update todo` command to install the `bitnami/mysql` chart locally.

 ```sh
 $ helm dependency update todo